 "Hey!"
 Miles put a hand in his coat pocket and pulled out a much-abused baseball, "Look what I have."

 Pess' ears perked up and she barked once and ran away waiting for Miles to throw it.
 It was very nice to be out on a winter day and brave the bite of cold on his nose and cheeks just to see his dog run after the silly ball.
 Pess brought it back enthusiastically and when she reached Miles she stood—Pess was nearly as tall standing as he was—until Miles took the ball from her mouth and threw it again.

 This time when Pess returned, Miles ran letting the big dog chase him.
 He was smiling now, and for once he didn't have to force his emotion.
 Pess caught him and knocked him down begging for the ball to be thrown again.
-Miles stood breathless and grinning happily and picked up the ball.
+Miles stood breathless and grinned happily and picked up the ball.

 "Prosecutor Edgeworth!"
 Miles recognized the voice and frowned at the ball in his hand.
 He didn't turn around, maybe the fool would think it was someone else and go away.
-Pess growled and bolted before Miles new what was going on.
+Pess growled and bolted before Miles knew what was going on.

 "Pess!
 Heel!"
 Miles shouted.
 It was too late, Pess had Detective Gumshoe by the leg and was shaking her head vigorously.
 Detective Gumshoe was screaming bloody murder.

 Miles ran toward them and took Pess by the collar, speaking softly to the big dog.